Encourages students to learn about ancient Japanese Samurai through reading, repsonding to, and writing haiku.

 - Create appropriate visual presentations

-- 11- x 17-inch sheets of paper to make presentation folders, two per student
+- 11" x 17" sheets of paper to make presentation folders, two sheets per student

 - Glue or staplers

-- Make a class set of the Haiku Organizer (PDF).
+- Make a class set of the Haiku Organizer printable.

 - Prepare a presentation folder to model.
-Staple or glue two pieces of 11 x 17-inch paper together on three sides, creating a pocket for writing paper.
-The folder can be decorated with Japanese symbols, drawings, magazine clippings, Haiku and Haiku themes, clip art, etc.
+Staple or glue two pieces of 11" x 17" paper together on three sides, creating a pocket for writing paper.
+The folder can be decorated with Japanese symbols, drawings, magazine clippings, haiku and haiku themes, clip art, etc.

 Step 1: Review information learned from the previous lessons.

-Step 2: Distribute copies of the Haiku Organizer (PDF).
+Step 2: Distribute copies of the Haiku Organizer printable.

-Step 5: Model the step-by-step writing of a Haiku using the graphic organizer.
+Step 5: Model the step-by-step writing of a haiku using the Haiku Organizer printable.
 It might be helpful to read more examples.
 As you read the poetry, have students count the syllables, and discuss the mood, impression and seasonal word.
-Model the teacher-created Haiku on the board, or overhead.
-Show how you chose the elements for your Haiku by working through the organizer.
+Model the teacher-created haiku on the board or projector.
+Show how you chose the elements for your haiku by working through the organizer.
 Demonstrate that it might be necessary to reword lines to fit the syllable pattern.
 For example: “Mosquitoes at twilight” can become “Mosquitoes at dusk” to fit a 5-syllable line.

-Step 1: Present a model of the Presentation Folder to the class.
-This should include the completed Haiku poems and the Haiku Organizer (PDF).
+Step 2: Present a model of the Presentation Folder to the class.
+This should include completed haiku poems and the Haiku Organizer printable.

-Step 2: Students create presentation folders for their work.
-They should decorate the outside of the folder with drawings that represent the theme, or anything pertaining to Haiku and Samurai.
+Step 3: Have students create presentation folders for their work.
+They should decorate the outside of the folder with drawings or photos that represent the theme of their writing or anything pertaining to Haiku and Samurai.

 - Food: Something simple like rice with chopsticks is great, or go all out with a cultural buffet.

-- Music: set the mood with Asian soundtracks.
+- Music: Set the mood with Japanese soundtracks.

 - Leave your shoes at the door and sit on the floor!